apache/carbondata/docs/sdk-guide.md

 ```
 /**
- * sets the list of columns that needs to be in sorted order
+ * Sets the list of columns that needs to be in sorted order
+ *
  * @param sortColumns is a string array of columns that needs to be sorted.
  *                    If it is null or by default all dimensions are selected for sorting
  *                    If it is empty array, no columns are sorted